dg5lp/FT8-Helper-2.6.1/README.md

 new in v2.6.1-8
 - Prompt-Call list: Entering wanted stations into this list, the stations will be preferred.
 It is similar to the "Wanted Call" list, but it is reachable from the main session, even during running S/P operatio, thus there is no need to open the configuration.
 - New Strategy "DX-Chasing": This strategy was implemented to call rare DX stations.
 The wanted DX station is to enter into the "Prompt Call" list.
 It works similar to "Only-Wanted" but it starts in split-mode.
 The user must search and set a free frequency manually.
 After reception of the first CQ or RR73/73 of the wanted DX station, the Helper calls the station contionusly and does not stops if the station answers to another station.
 This is the so-called "Pitbull QSO" mode.
 During the QSO attempt all other stations are ignored.
-- New field: shows the callsign of the current QSO
+- New field, QSO-with: shows the callsign of the current QSO

 new in v2.6.1-7
 - Possibility to enter call-signs in a "Prompt-List" for higher priority treatment.